 Most Human Rights lawyers would argue that Article 6 and the right to a fair trial is the most important.

 To be fair to the Commission at the time, they worked with limited resources and my application was rather non-professional from a jurist point of view, as I did not have proper resources at my disposal, not even legal advice.
+Nonetheless, I submitted hundreds of pages to the Commission through the years, all typed in my prison cell.

 The Danish Media Again – Put Their Heads in the Sand